ChristopherGudzak/Apply-filters-to-SQL-queries/README.md

 <h2>Simulated Scenario Description</h2>
  My organization is working to make their system more secure.
-It is my job to ensure the system is safe, investigate a l potential security issues, and update employee computers as needed.
+It is my job to ensure the system is safe, investigate potential security issues, and update employee computers as needed.
- The folowing steps provide examples of how I used SQL with lters to perform security-related tasks.
+ The folowing steps provide examples of how I used SQL with filters to perform security-related tasks.
 <br />